JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 </div>

 <header id="reception" class="major page-header"><h1><span class="number">4.</span> Reception</h1></header>
 I did not expect this project to appeal to the general public, especially with minimal marketing.
 Many of the game's features were developed for my own interest and entertainment, and I debated for a long time whether it was worth releasing at all.
-Thankfully, this became my most successful project, with "Very Positive" <a href="https://steamcommunity.com/app/2260800/reviews/?p=1&browsefilter=toprated&filterLanguage=all" target="_blank" rel="noopener noreferrer">Steam reviews</a> (159 reviews, 86% positive as of October 2023) and various playthroughs posted online.
+Thankfully, this became my most successful project, with "Very Positive" <a href="https://steamcommunity.com/app/2260800/reviews/?p=1&browsefilter=toprated&filterLanguage=all" target="_blank" rel="noopener noreferrer">Steam reviews</a> (173 reviews, 85% positive as of November 2023) and various playthroughs posted online.

 <img class="image center" src="{% link assets/images/nm-reviews.jpg %}" alt="Reviews Screenshot"/>
 *Steam Review Breakdown.*